Measures of Success: SaaS Metrics & Benchmarks Resource Guide

 Essentially, this metric is the marketing component of CAC (see below).
 It is designed to help you determine how much you are spending on marketing programs relative to how much revenue those programs bring in.
 In many cases, a healthy ratio is 2-to-1, which is to say that you spend about $2 on marketing to acquire $1 of ACV.
 The lower the ratio, the more likely it is that your marketing operation is running efficiently.
 And the more efficient your marketing team is, the easier it will be to scale.

 It may seem like an overly simple KPI, but cash is one of the most important performance indicators for SaaS businesses.
 Why?
 Because the nature of SaaS is that it takes significant working capital and initial resources to come up with a good product, and the repayment on that investment occurs over a long period of time.
 Therefore, SaaS founders must be very aware of — and vigilant with — their cash reserves.
-If they fail to do that and end up overspending, the company may require outside financing simply to survive — and that’s rarely a good position to be in.
+If they fail to do that and end up overspending, the company may require outside financing simply to survive.
+That’s rarely a good position to be in.

 Customer Churn = # of customers lost / total #of customers

-Research by Bessemer Venture Partners suggests that the top performing SaaS companies typically achieve annual renewals at a rate above 90 percent.
-Ultimately, the logic is pretty simple: if you want to create revenue growth, you have to add new customers and keep the ones you have.
+The logic is pretty simple: if you want to create revenue growth, you have to add new customers and keep the ones you have.

 Committed Monthly Recurring Revenue (CMRR)

-More or less a modified version of MRR (see below), the goal of tracking committed monthly recurring revenue is to show what a SaaS company’s revenue stream will be going forward if the business halted its sales and marketing efforts.
+More or less a modified version of MRR (see below), the goal of tracking committed monthly recurring revenue is to show what a SaaS company’s revenue stream will be going forward, if the business halted its sales and marketing efforts.
 To reach the steady state value of its CMRR, a company needs to take its MRR, add future recurring revenue to that number, and subtract the recurring revenue of customers that are unlikely to renew within the fiscal year.
-Ultimately, this metric gives SaaS executives a much clearer picture of their company’s financial health, and it can be helpful in forecasting future revenues.
+Ultimately, this metric gives SaaS executives a much clearer picture of their company’s financial health, and it can be helpful in forecasting future revenue.

 Cost of Goods Sold (COGS)